Technical

 [1] Sean E. Olive, “A Multiple Regression Model for Predicting LoudspeakerPreference Using Objective Measurements: Part 2 - Development of theModel”, presented at the 117th AES Convention, preprint 6190 (October 2004).

 The unique sound profile of individual acoustic instruments is characterised by the initial transient attack causing a complex mix of frequencies, then a steady tone and its harmonic resonances with the perceived loudness of each transmitted and amplified through the instrument’s materials and shapely structures.
-Taking the piano as an example, alongside the intentional key attack and strings playing the chords, its soundboard vibrates all combining to create the spectral and transient sound pressures that defines its distinct character.

 Conventional box type sealed or ported loudspeaker designs seek to contain half the sound pressure energy inside for increased efficiency, by avoiding the acoustic cancellation that occurs when in and out of phase sound waves meet.